 Once your chest injury has been diagnosed and you’ve begun treatment, you should consult an experienced lawyer to understand your legal rights if the accident was not your fault.

 In South Carolina, a Joye Law Firm car accident lawyer can discuss the steps available to you during a free consultation.
 You should not be responsible for the hospital bills if someone else’s carelessness caused the crash.
 Our attorneys can help you seek compensation for medical expenses, loss of income, and other expenses that the at-fault driver’s insurance should cover.
 Contact us for a free consultation after you have met with a doctor and had your injuries diagnosed.
-If you are hospitalized, we can come to meet with you.
+If you are hurt or hospitalized, we can come to meet with you.

 Causes of Chest Pain After a Car Accident

 There are several ways to injure your thorax— the area between your neck and abdomen — in a car accident.
 When in the driver’s seat during a collision, you may hit your chest against the steering wheel.
 Passengers may be thrown against the dashboard, seatbacks, or doors.